JoelSjogren/most/README.md

 Install this under Tools -> Extensions (Enable developer mode) and then add this directory as an unpacked extension.

-In this early version, only Korean is supported.
+In early versions, only Korean was supported, but it is now possible to view as many languages as you want!
+In the options page, simply add more blocks, for example `.most-de { bottom: -100px; height: 100px; }` for German subtitles just below the player.

 Visit https://github.com/JoelSjogren/most to fork, contribute, report bugs and request features!